nslabspl/storybook/code/addons/controls/README.md

 # Storybook Controls Addon

-[Storybook](https://storybook.js.org) Controls gives you a graphical UI to interact with a component's arguments dynamically, without needing to code.
+[Storybook](https://storybook.js.org) Controls gives you a graphical UI to interact with a component's arguments dynamically, without need to code.
 It creates an addon panel dev to your component examples ("stories"), so you can edit them live.

 [Framework Support](https://storybook.js.org/docs/react/api/frameworks-feature-support)